11 Underrated ELD Benefits that go beyond Mandates and Compliance

 But then, a majority of us aren’t quite accommodative towards imposed decrees.
 This is the reason why ELD installation should not be viewed as a rigorous move but as productivity-enhancing action.
 Also, as a fleet-wide ELD setup is expected to be a cost-intensive affair, truckers, companies, and independent drivers need to understand the comprehensive rationale behind the communiqué.

-Also, ELD directives vary with states, and therefore, it is advisable to concentrate on a bigger picture and get hold of all-inclusive Electronic Logging Devices that can offer a lot more than ROD maintenance and HoS logging.
+Also, ELD directives vary with states, and therefore, it is advisable to concentrate on the bigger picture and get hold of all-inclusive Electronic Logging Devices that can offer a lot more than ROD maintenance and HoS logging.

 Plus, with ELD standards in California being slightly different than some of the other states that operate as per the existing federal laws, it is necessary to have an Electronic Logging Device that offers a complete suite of productive features and not the standard HoS guidelines and logging facilities.